aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 - Refer to https://smithy.io/2.0/additional-specs/rules-engine/specification.html

-At runtime many sources of data are read to resolve the final endpoint.
+At runtime, many sources of data are read to resolve the final endpoint.

 Sources include the region, FIPS/dual-stack options as mentioned further below, the operation, and in some cases even request-specific parameters.